-Also, here are some of the blogs that we love keeping up.
+Below are a few workplace culture blogs that we love keeping up with.
 All regularly share their expertise on culture and engagement in the workplace.

-This fine blog is kept by Alexander Kjerulf who is a bestselling author of three books, including Happy Hour is 9 to 5.
-Kjerulf also speaks, consults, and conducts workshops on happiness at work at businesses and conferences all over the world.
+This workplace culture blog kept by Alexander Kjerulf (a bestselling author of three books, including Happy Hour is 9 to 5), speaks on the fundamentals of employee engagement.
+Kjerulf speaks, consults, and conducts workshops on happiness at work at businesses and conferences all over the world.
 His clients include an impressive list of companies like: Hilton, Microsoft, LEGO, IKEA, Shell, HP, and IBM.

-With this post on intrinsic motivation — Alexander sums up the employee engagement fundamentals beautifully.
+With this post on intrinsic motivation — Alexander beautifully sums up the fundamentals of employee engagement.

 What some managers don’t realize is that people want to do good work.
-Create a happy, positive work environment and people are naturally motivated.
-Even better: they motivate themselves and each other.
+When you create a happy and positive work environment, people are naturally motivated.
+Even better, they motivate themselves and each other.

-This blog kept by Globoforce, a company with products in strategic and social recognition, keeps bringing up pertinent questions around culture and the need to build a vibrant work community from openness and trust.
+This blog is kept by Globoforce, a company with products in strategic and social recognition.
+Globoforce brings up pertinent questions around culture and the need to build a vibrant work community from openness and trust.